The New WISC Grades 1-8 Teacher Education Program

 We are a local, regional institute where developing a close sense of community provides the foundation of support and growth for personal transformation.

-As a member, WISC offers a fully AWSNA-recognized Waldorf teacher preparation program.
+As a member, WISC offers an AWSNA-recognized Waldorf teacher preparation program.
 Our new full program of 700 course hours (plus Fieldwork) meets and exceeds the 500 minimum hours required by AWSNA.
 We encourage you to watch the film Waldorf 100 Learn to change the world produced in association with the Waldorf 100 International Forum for Steiner/Waldorf Education.